marekmelichar/clean-architecture-node-api/README.md

 yarn install
 ```

-You also will probably need to install nodemon globally for development.
+You will probably need to install nodemon globally for development.

 ## How to run